Skip to main content

 Over the past few decades, Mauritius’ population has aged rapidly.
 In 2000, 9% of people were aged 60 and above.
 By 2021, this had more than doubled to 18.7%.
 In 2061, older people are predicted to comprise 36.5% of the population.
 This population shift requires the health system to adapt to the needs of older people, particularly to promote well-being, prevent ill health, and ensure early diagnosis and care.

-The Government of Mauritius, with technical support and guidance from WHO, aims to better meet the needs of its older population by adopting a holistic and person-centred approach at the primary health care level.
+The Government of Mauritius, with technical support and guidance from WHO, aims to better meet the needs of its older population by adopting a holistic and person-centered approach at the primary health care level.

 Strategic approaches to improving older people’s health

-On 23 March 2023, the Prime Minister of Mauritius, Honourable Pravind Kumar Jugnauth launched the country’s first National Integrated Care for Older People (ICOPE) Strategic and Action Plan (2023-2026), developed with WHO support, to promote healthy ageing.
+On 23 March 2023, the Prime Minister of Mauritius, Honourable Pravind Kumar Jugnauth, launched the country’s first National Integrated Care for Older People (ICOPE) Strategic and Action Plan (2023-2026), developed with WHO support, to promote healthy ageing.

 "The protection, health and welfare of our seniors is one of our top priorities.
-Through the ICOPE approach, we are responding to the needs of our older people and enhancing health and social care systems,” said Hon.
-Fazila Jeewa-Daureeawoo, GCSK, Minister of Social Integration, Social Security and National Solidarity (MSISSNS).
+Through the ICOPE approach, we are responding to the needs of our older people and enhancing health and social care systems,” said the Honourable Fazila Jeewa-Daureeawoo, GCSK, Minister of Social Integration, Social Security and National Solidarity (MSISSNS).

 Implementing the plan for older people’s health